roseengineering/redirectd/README.md

 The url path is preserved.
 However all query strings are stripped.

-The port the serivce listens on by default 80 but can be changed using the -p option.
+The port the serivce listens on port 80 by default but this can be changed using the -p option.
 The service attempts to find the fully qualified hostname of the current machine using /etc/hosts.
 If it determines wrong or if the service needs to redirect the connection to another host, this can be changed using the -H option.
 The -v option